MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/faq.md

 Yes.
 The virtual entities are all generated in the MicrosoftOperationsERPVE solution, which isAPI-managed In other words, the items in the solution change as you make entities visible or hidden, but the solution is still a managed solution that you can take dependency on.
 The standard ALM flow just takes a standard reference to a virtual entity from this solution with the **Add existing** option in the ISV solution.
 Missing dependency of the solution will be checked when the solution is imported and during import, if a specified virtual entity doesn't yet exist, the virtual entity is automatically made visible.

-### Which entities from Business Central do users see in the catalog in Common Data Service?
+### Which entities from [!INCLUDE[prodshort](../developer/includes/prodshort.md)] do users see in the catalog in Common Data Service?

 Generally, users see all entities where **IsPublic** is set to **Yes**.
 These entities are the same entities that are currently visible in Open Data Protocol (OData).

-### Do all Microsoft Power Platform users have to be users in Business Central?
+### Do all Microsoft Power Platform users have to be users in [!INCLUDE[prodshort](../developer/includes/prodshort.md)]?

-Any user of Microsoft Power Platform who tries to access Business Central data through a virtual entity must also exist as a user in Business Central.
-Therefore, technically, not *all* users have to be users in Business Central.
-Only those users who access Business Central data through virtual entities must be users in Business Central.
+Any user of Microsoft Power Platform who tries to access [!INCLUDE[prodshort](../developer/includes/prodshort.md)] data through a virtual entity must also exist as a user in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+Therefore, technically, not *all* users have to be users in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+Only those users who access [!INCLUDE[prodshort](../developer/includes/prodshort.md)] data through virtual entities must be users in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

 ### Where do I find the catalog entity?

-In the **Advanced find** window, the entity is named **Available Business Central Entities**.
+In the **Advanced find** window, the entity is named **Available [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Entities**.

 ### Is there a way to specify a company when I perform data operations on a virtual entity?

 Yes.
-Although the company is implicit in Business Central, it's an explicit field on each company-striped entity in Common Data Service.
+Although the company is implicit in [!INCLUDE[prodshort](../developer/includes/prodshort.md)], it's an explicit field on each company-striped entity in Common Data Service.
 You can use either the **Company Code** field, where the value is a four-character string, or the **Company** field, which is a lookup to cdm\_Company.
 Both approaches provide the same information.

 ### Can I change the prefix for the virtual entities?

-No. All Business Central virtual entities should be generated in the MicrosoftOperationsERPVE solution, and they should all have the "mserp\_" prefix.
+No. All [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entities should be generated in the MicrosoftOperationsERPVE solution, and they should all have the "mserp\_" prefix.
 This prefix should not be changed.
 If you have a scenario where you believe the prefix has to be changed, you should share that scenario with Microsoft.

 ### How can I filter data in an app that is created by using Power Apps, based on the current user or any other dynamic criteria, such as today-10?

 You can write a pre-operation plug-in on the RetrieveMultiple message of the entity and change the criteria on the query in it.
 Alternatively, you can write a post-operation plug-in to filter the results before they are returned.

-### Can I pin a model-driven app into Business Central?
+### Can I pin a model-driven app into [!INCLUDE[prodshort](../developer/includes/prodshort.md)]?

-No, it isn't currently possible to pin a model-driven app into Business Central.
+No, it isn't currently possible to pin a model-driven app into [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

 ### How can I show, in the same grid, data from multiple virtual entities that are joined to a physical entity record in Common Data Service?